emscripten-core/emscripten/site/source/docs/api_reference/fetch.rst

 The XHR requests issued by the Fetch API are subject to the usual browser redirection behavior (transparently followed except when infinitely looping).
-When this happens, the `emscripten_fetch_t` structure will contain the final URL after the redirection in the `url` field.
+When this happens, the `emscripten_fetch_t` structure will contain the final URL after the redirection in the `responseUrl` field.
 Many HTTP status codes in the 3xx range are used for redirection, and the Fetch API will follow these, in particular the 301 (Moved Permanently), 302 (Found), 303 (See Other), 307 (Temporary Redirect), and 308 (Permanent Redirect) status codes.